MirceaKitsune/python_raytracer/README.md

 The Window class in init.py is responsible for creating the window and its associated raytracer.
 When created it takes an array of objects that will be drawn, as well as a list of settings describing how the engine should behave.
 Settings include:

+  - speed_move: Keyboard movement speed, determines how fast the camera moves when using the movement keys.
+  - speed_mouse: Mouse rotation speed, determines how fast the camera rotates when moving the mouse in mouselook mode.
   - width: Number of horizontal pixels, higher values allow more detail but greatly affect performance.
   - height: Number of vertical pixels.
   - scale: The size of each pixel, acts as a multiplier to width and height.